johnwarden/httperror/README.md

 ## Example: HTTPRouter

-This example illustrates the use of the error-returning paradigm described in this document with a popular router package, httprouter.
+This example illustrates the use of the error-returning paradigm described in this document with a popular router package, [github.com/julienschmidt/httprouter](https://github.com/julienschmidt/httprouter).
 To make things more interesting, the handler function accepts its parameters as a struct instead of a value of type [httprouter.Params](https://pkg.go.dev/github.com/julienschmidt/httprouter#Params), thereby decoupling the handler from the router.

 	import (
 		"fmt"